 Other music pursuits

-I have vocal experience in classical choirs, folk music, rock bands, and barbershop quartets.
-I have been involved in music technology and recording for many years, including publishing three CDs of original compositions (mostly electronic music).
-I have studied and performed on the Chapman Stick since 1998, including two dedicated years in a full-time pop/rock band (which used no guitars — even though all of us were guitarists).
-The same band was also an award-winning barbershop quartet.
+I have vocal experience in classical choirs, folk music, rock bands, and barbershop harmony.
+I have been involved in music technology and recording, including publishing three CDs of original compositions (mostly electronic music).
+I have studied and performed on the Chapman Stick since 1998, including two dedicated years as stickist in a full-time jam/rock/exploratory/everything band that was also an award-winning barbershop quartet.

-I have extensively studied music theory, psychology, ethnomusicology, and physics of music, as well as composition and songwriting.
-Lately, I have focused on on the science of music perception and cognition.
-I'm also interested in the economic, cultural, and political issues surrounding music (such as institutional biases and the problems with copyright restrictions, among other topics).
-I have taught community classes in music theory and music perception.
+I have extensively studied music theory, ethnomusicology, composition, songwriting, and the science of music perception and cognition.
+I'm also interested in the economic, cultural, and political issues surrounding music (such as institutional biases and the problems with copyright restrictions on culture, among other topics).
+I have taught community classes in music technology, music theory, and music perception.

-I encourage all students to explore multiple styles including classical, popular, experimental, traditional, and cross-cultural.
+I encourage all students to explore multiple styles.
 I utilize resources from hundreds of different books, repertoire collections, software, and other media.
-Additionally, all my students learn to improvise, to discover patterns in musical structures, and to approach music with curiosity and creativity.
+Additionally, my students learn to improvise, to discover patterns in musical structures, and to approach music with curiosity and creativity.
 Rather than teach only strict techniques, I work with students to understand music generally and to master the learning process so they can becp,e independent and pursue whatever directions most inspire them.

-Some music teachers have spent all their time working on technique and learning the jargon of music terminology, so that they think that's all music is.
-Such teachers know that music is expressive, emotional, and culturally meaningful; but they can't explain why.
-I have studied the traditional Western approaches to music technique and theory up through advanced levels, but I do not find the explanations fully satisfying.
-Too often, structural patterns in music are given as explanation.
-Patterns are very important to recognize, but form is not function.
-Students can learn patterns in scales, chords, progressions, rhythms, and more; but these do not explain how or why they work nor which elements are fundamental to music and which are just peculiar cultural developments.
+Some music teachers have spent all their time working on technique and learning music terminology and stylistic patterns.
+Of course, tose teachers know that music is expressive, emotional, and culturally meaningful; but they usually can't explain why.
+The problem is: the structural patterns taught in most music lessons are mere observations and not explanations.
+Most music students learn patterns in scales, chords, progressions, rhythms, and more without understanding how or why they work or which elements are fundamental to music universally and which are just peculiar cultural developments.

 Strict teachers with a limited perspective risk falling into terrible attitudes like these:

 “35 chords... some you will use, others you may never use.
-Either way you must learn them all...” - Jon Buck, from Play Guitar in 10 Easy Lessons, 2007Here is a much healthier philosophy:
+Either way you must learn them all...” - Jon Buck, from the book Play Guitar in 10 Easy Lessons, 2007Here is a much healthier philosophy: